chapkovski/chapkovski.github.io/_pages/about.md

     Faculty of Social Sciences, Institute of Political Science, in the [POLITSOLID](https://achimgoerres.de/politsolid) ERC project.

 My current research project concerns **information avoidance**: a puzzling sociological phenomenon when people prefer knowing less information, even if the rational behavior dictates the opposite.
-In particular I am interested in interaction of information avoidance with **affective polarization**, when people discriminate against those who hold opposite political views
+In particular I am interested in interaction of information avoidance with **affective polarization**, when people discriminate against those who hold opposite political views.